Brewers vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Brewers Betting Records & Stats

-- Milwaukee has entered 19 games this season as the underdog by -105 or more and is 10-9 in those contests.
+- Milwaukee has a record of 9-8, a 52.9% win rate, when it's set as an underdog of +105 or more by oddsmakers this season.

-- The moneyline set for this matchup implies the Brewers have a 51.2% chance of coming away with a victory in the contest.
+- The Brewers have an implied victory probability of 48.8% according to the moneyline set by sportsbooks for this matchup.

-- Milwaukee and its opponents have gone over the total this season in 21 of its 46 opportunities.
+- Milwaukee's games have gone over the total in 22 of its 47 chances.

 - The Brewers have yet play a game with a spread this season.